spring-projects/spring-plugin/README.markdown

 }
 ~~~~

-The `PluginMetadata` interface captures the required properties to define an identifyable plugin.
+The `PluginMetadata` interface captures the required properties to define an identifiable plugin.
 This means, that implementations should ensure uniqueness through these two properties.
 With `SimplePluginMetadata` Spring Plugin provides a Java bean style class to capture metadata.
 Of course applications can and should provide extended metadata information according to their needs.
 The very narrow interface is only targeted at integrating the metadata concept with the `PluginRegistry` (see [the section called “PluginRegistry”](#core.plugin-registry)) without bothering developers with too much information required.

 The `MetadataProvider` interface is to be used in application plugin interfaces to indicate that they can provide metadata.
 To ease plugin implementation we provide
-`AbstractMetadataBasedPlugin` that uses the internal metadata to implement `supports(..)` method of `Plugin`.
+`AbstractMetadataBasedPlugin` that uses the internal metadata to implement `supports(…)` method of `Plugin`.
 Extending this base class plugins with metadata as selection criteria can easily be build.
 This way you could store the metadata in user specific configuration files and use this to select a distinct plugin specific to a given user.

 ## Glossary